 - 1 green chili (optional for extra spice)

-- 1 tablespoon sesame seed oil, or olive oil
+- 1 tablespoons sesame seed oil, or olive oil

 - miso paste or salt to taste